NedaAgi/elevator/README.md

 ### Floor & Lift Interactions

 On each floor, users interact with lifts using clear up and down buttons.
 Real-time indicators provide visibility into lift movements, ensuring users are informed.

-On each floor, users interact with lifts using clear up and down buttons.
-Real-time indicators provide visibility into lift movements, ensuring users are informed.
 Inside each lift, a control panel displays the current location and allows users to select destinations.
 Destination selection is only enabled when the lift arrives at the called floor.

 A unique feature triggers an alert state when a lift is called without a destination.
 After 5 seconds, the lift enters an alert state and becomes available again after an additional 3 seconds.